 Coating the solar cells onto plastic sheeting is the first step in realising the technology.
 Dastoor believes ultimately it will be possible to paint the conductive liquid directly onto a roof or wall, or even apply it as a window tint.

 The new large-scale printing facility, funded by a $1 million grant from the Australian National Fabrication Facility, will begin operating later this year at the Newcastle Institute of Energy and Resources (NIER) site on the University campus and Dastoor is seeking $15 million investment to turn the promising lab results into a commercially viable product within three years.

-The solar project will also benefit from collaboration between the PRC, of which Dastoor is the director, and the CSIRO Energy Centre in Newcastle.
+The solar project will also benefit from collaboration between the Centre for Organic Electronics, of which Dastoor is the director, and the CSIRO Energy Centre in Newcastle.
 The two entities have joined forces to establish a joint Research Centre for Organic Photovoltaics.

 "One of the many exciting things about this technology is that it opens up the prospect of a new industry for Newcastle," Dastoor says.

 "We sit at the head of the largest coal export port on the planet and yet we know we are not going to be able to mine this coal forever.

 "What we are offering is low-cost, environmentally sustainable technology, being developed right here in this University, that could help this region and Australia make the transition to a more diverse, progressive economy."